-Nadrich & Cohen is representing those who have developed health conditions after taking the diabetes drug Ozempic.
-If you have developed any of the following conditions after taking Ozempic for diabetes or weight loss, our law firm can help you file an Ozempic lawsuit seeking compensation for medical expenses, lost wages, pain, suffering and more:
+Nadrich Accident Injury Lawyers is representing those who have developed health conditions after taking the diabetes drug Ozempic.
+If you or a loved one have developed any of the following conditions after taking Ozempic for diabetes or weight loss, our law firm can help you file an Ozempic lawsuit seeking compensation for medical expenses, lost wages, pain, suffering and more:

 - Gastroparesis (stomach paralysis)